-In Municipal council, the Political arm of the Town consists of 24 elected councilors each representing a ward.
-The Chairperson heads Municipal council which performs its duties as per the provisions of the District Municipalities Act 1920.
+The Municipal council - Political arm of the Town, consists of 24 elected councilors each representing a ward.
+The Chairperson heads Municipal Council which performs its duties as per the provisions of the District Municipalities Act 1920.
 The Political wing provides direction to the Municipality and performs its functions through a set of committees constituted for different purposes.